kwashio/filling_missing_path/README.txt.md

 This directory contains datasets and implementations of baseline models and our methods used in our papers.
 We used python 3.6.1.
 These codes require chainer==2.1.0, sklearn, numpy,  spacy==1.9.0, and h5py.
+This software includes the work that is distributed in the Apache License 2.0.

 --------------------------------------------------------------------------------------------------------------------
 Usage